Yanis002/SaucisseTracker/README.md

 - Flag system to add extra text
 - Checkmarks with right click
 - Main menu where you can choose which configuration you want to use
 - Auto-saves!
 Every 5 minutes, if the autosave checkbox from the ``File`` menu is enabled, the progress will be automatically saved.
 If no ``StatePath`` was set in the configuration it will be saved in a folder called ``autosaves`` where the executable is located.
 The file will be named ``autosave_DATE_TIME.txt``.
-To restore one, save the state manually then replace the file's content by the autosave's and open the state (TODO: improve this)
+To restore one, save the state manually then replace the file's content by the autosave's and open the state (TODO: improve this feature)
+- Support zip files for configs, the zip's filename will be what the main menu will show, and it will show an icon if there's a file called ``icon.png`` at the root of the zip with the config's content.
+When a zip is chosen on the main menu it will be temporarily extracted inside ``temp/config``, inside ``temp/icons`` there's the icon for any zip file found, the ``temp`` folder will be located where the program is located, also note the zip file only works with xml config files for now (TODO: improve this feature)

 Planned:
 - Editor to make configurations easier
 - Make the Go-Mode light spin
 - "Refresh" button to apply an updated configuration
-- Support zip files for configs

 ## Project Structure